Moselle (department): Culture

 Eastern Moselle has preserved a number of local traditions, notably the Kirb festivals celebrated in October in rural areas, Mardi Gras parades in Sarreguemines, and the August mirabelle festival in Metz which includes a variety of cultural activities.

 The Opéra-Théâtre de Metz, is the oldest active theater in France and has continuously operated from the 18th century.
 Metz also has a number of concert halls that offer diverse events such as comedy shows and symphony orchestras.

 Thionville is home to the NEST (Nord-Est Théâtre).

+Transport

+Moselle is served by Metz–Nancy–Lorraine Airport.
+However, the airport only provides limited destinations to Algeria, Greece and Morocco.
+Other airports such as Luxembourg Airport, Saarbrücken Airport, Strasbourg Airport and EuroAirport Basel-Mulhouse-Freiburg are fairly used by air travellers from the area.

 Law

 Moselle and Alsace to its east have their own laws in certain fields.
 The statutes in question date primarily from the period 1871–1919 when the area was part of the German Empire.
 With the return of Alsace-Lorraine to France in 1919, many in central government assumed that the recovered territories would be subject to French law.

 Local resistance to a total acceptance of French law arose because some of Bismarck's reforms included strong protections for civil and social rights.
 After much discussion and uncertainty, Paris accepted in 1924 that pre-existing German law would apply in certain fields, notably hunting, economic life, local government relationships, health insurance, and social rights.
 Many of the relevant statues continue to be referred to in the original German, as they have never been formally translated.

 One major difference with French law is the absence of the formal separation between church and state: several mainstream denominations of the Christian church as well as the Jewish faith benefit from state funding, despite principles applied rigorously in the rest of France.